cncf/people/README.md

       - github_profile_n
     members:
       has_wiki: true|false
-    ddisplayName: Team name that can have spaces used to create a Slack Channel
+    displayName: Team name that can have spaces used to create a Slack Channel
     slack: {true|false|Slack channel name}  # Create a Slack channel for this team
     secret: {true|false} # Hidden GitHub Team
 ```